-The question is asking for whether the maximum height exceeds the height of the top of the goal.
-Then students must consider other types of situations that might produce a quadratic parabola for its graph.
+On page 4.3, the question is asking for whether the maximum height exceeds the height of the top of the goal.
+On page 4.4, the students must consider other types of situations that might produce a quadratic parabola for its graph.
 In other words, where does gravity come into play?